What can Local Authorities do?

 Continuing to live in your own home

-If the asset is your home then during your lifetime you could live in the property or if your home is sold the proceeds can be used to purchase another property for you.
+If the asset is your home, then during your lifetime you could live in the property; or if your home is sold, the proceeds can be used to purchase another property for you.
 Alternatively, the proceeds can be invested to generate an income for you.

-You do need to be aware that having a property in a trust is not the same as having it in your own name.
-The trustees must be free to make decisions about the property and if you are seen as interfering the trust maybe declared a sham.
+You do need to be aware that having a property in a Trust is not the same as having it in your own name.
+The trustees must be free to make decisions about the property, and if you are seen as interfering, the Trust maybe declared a sham.

-Advantages of a family trust
+Advantages of a family Trust

-Disadvantages of setting up a family trust
+Disadvantages of setting up a family Trust

-- You may lose valuable tax reliefs upon your death.
+3. You may lose valuable tax reliefs upon your death.

-- Depending upon the value of your home, there may be inheritance tax to pay.
+5. Depending upon the value of your home, there may be inheritance tax to pay.